 The cost of the pre-paid duties is $6.95 as a flat rate, regardless of what you purchase.
-The $6.95 DDP is added on to our promotional flat rate shipping to Canada (eg, at time of publishing, $9.50 promotional flat rate shipping to Canada + $6.95 DDP flat rate = $16.45).
+Our promotional DDP adds the $6.95 DDP customs fee to our regular promotional flat rate shipping.

 There are restrictions and fine print, of course: